lanzrein/compiler/readme.md

 - The same notes as for part 1 apply : a few warnings, and careful of the directory we use.

+## Part 3 : Type checking
+### New files :
+- typecheking.h / typechecking.c : files that holds the typechecking system interface and methods
+- node.c / node.h : files to represent a node.
+Will be used more later on to build the AST
+- functions.c / functions.h : This file holds the functions and data structure to represent functions
+- identifiers.h / identifiers.c : Functions and data structure to represent our identifiers.

+### Modified files :
+- parser.y : Now on most of the rules we have added a specific actions that interacts with a method of the typechecking system.
+- lexer.l : On a few inputs we prepare the terminal to make it easier for the typechecking system.

+### Building instruction
+- make
+- ./compile file

+### Notes
+- The same notes as for part 1 apply : a few warnings, and careful of the directory we use.
+- For extra credit we implement : function overloading.
+- On parsing and lexer errors the compiler stops immediatly if encountering an error, on typechecking error it will continue.